pkdone/mongo-agg-schema-analyzer/README.md

 ## Run The Analyze Schema Aggregation Pipeline

-Define a pipeline to use the `extractSchema()` function to capture and output the schema for collections and execute the pipeline:
+Define a pipeline to use the `extractSchema()` function to capture and output the schema for the collection and execute the pipeline:

-> _Change the value of the `sampleSize` if you want to sample less or more than 10,000 documents from the collection (the larger this value, the longer the process will take to run.
-Also, where indicated in the code comment, add the `maxElements=???` number parameter with an appropriate value (default is _500_) to `extractSchema()` if you believe there are more than 500 fields in some of the collection's documents to be inspected (you will see a warning in the aggregation's output the first time you run it if it detects this is not the case)_
+> _Change the value of the `sampleSize` variable if you want to sample less or more than 10,000 documents from the collection (the larger this value, the longer the process will take to run).
+Also, where indicated in the code comment, add the `maxElements=???` number parameter with an appropriate value to `extractSchema()` (default is _500_) if you believe there are more than 500 fields in some of the collection's documents to be inspected (you will see a warning in the aggregation's output the first time you run it if it detects this is the case)_

 ```javascript
 var sampleSize = 10000;